 Good Rewards are Directly Related to the Action

-This is critical, and something most people miss.
+This is a critical part of how to make something a habit, and something most people miss.
 Your reward needs to be something you can’t get without doing the action.

 If you use a nap as a reward for working out, what’s stopping you from just taking a nap and skipping the gym altogether?
 If you buy new clothes as a reward for writing or eating well, why can’t you just buy the clothes right now?